 Now let’s get down to it.
 In this section, we cover roasting, brewing, and pairing your Yirgacheffe beans and coffee.

 It is essential to take special care when roasting Yirgacheffe coffee because the beans are dense and small, and they roast differently from other coffee.

-Roasters should be sure to use a low heat as the beans are delicate, and over roasting can result in a bitter taste.
+Roasters should be sure to use low heat as the beans are delicate, and over-roasting can result in a bitter taste.